Mnilsson183/Mnilsson183/README.md

 - 👋 Hi, I’m @Mnilsson183
-- 👀 I’m interested in JS, C and python
+- 👀 I’m interested in JS, C and rust
-- 🌱 I’m currently learning C and python with Harvards CS50 and going to start on a OS.
+- 🌱 I’m currently learning C and python with Harvards CS50.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...